-With Jeff Foster and Mike Hicks, I direct the laboratory for Programming Languages at the University of Maryland (PLUM).
+Together with Mike Hicks and Leo Lampropoulos, I direct the laboratory for Programming Languages at the University of Maryland (PLUM).
 Previously, I’ve worked with the Programming Research Laboratory (PRL) at Northeastern University.

 I co-authored the book Realm of Racket with Matthias Felleisen and undergraduates from Northeastern University, which introduces programming interactive video games.

 - New paper: RbSyn: Type- and Effect-Guided Program Synthesis to appear at PLDI'21.